yuricampolongo/crypto-monitoring/README.md

 |--|--|--|--|
 | /crypto/currency/:ids/:convert/:interval | GET | Return a list of prices for each crypto currency in the :ids param | http://localhost:8080/crypto/currency/BTC,ETH/BRL/1h
 | /user/add | POST | Create/Update a new user to monitor his/hers investments | http://localhost:8081/user/add {"name":"Geralt","email":"geralt@ofrivia.com"}

+## Configuring NOMICS API Key

+You must get an APIKey from the Nomics API because the currencies_service uses this API to retrieve crypto data.

+You can get your key here: https://p.nomics.com/cryptocurrency-bitcoin-api

+After getting your key, you must configure the environment variable NOMICS_API_KEY with the value that you've gotten.

+*I'll change that later when I add the docker configuration, because that will be set during container creation, but you will need the key anyway*

 ## Configuring AWS credentials to use DynamoDB